Skip to main content

 Understanding this dynamic is the first step in taking ownership of your therapeutic journey.
 The experience of starting a personalized wellness plan often brings a sense of empowerment, which can be coupled with questions about the safety and legitimacy of the treatments prescribed.
 Your inquiry into the oversight of these protocols is a critical part of informed consent and self-advocacy.

 The core of the regulatory structure lies in how a substance is brought to market.
 Testosterone, in its various forms like cypionate for injection or topical gels, is a federally approved medication.
-This means it has undergone extensive, large-scale to prove both its safety and effectiveness for specific medical conditions, such as clinical hypogonadism.
+This means it has undergone extensive, large-scale clinical trials to prove both its safety and effectiveness for specific medical conditions, such as clinical hypogonadism.

 The oversight of your hormonal protocol is a dual system, with federal bodies governing approved drugs and state-level boards primarily overseeing custom-compounded agents.